NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Gunpowder Bear.md

   - name: "Items"
     desc: "3x [[Equipment/Matchstick|Tindertwig]]"
   - name: "Euphoria"
     desc: "  If a gunpowder bear is within 30 feet of a flammable object with the potential to explode, it must attempt a DC 20 Will check save.
-On a failure, it becomes infatuated with detonating the object and is Fascinated; on a critical failure, the gunpowder bear must spend each of its turns to Stride towards the object until it can use Pull The Cord to detonate the object.
+On a failure, it becomes infatuated with detonating the object and is [[undefined]]; on a critical failure, the gunpowder bear must spend each of its turns to Stride towards the object until it can use Pull The Cord to detonate the object.
 On a successful Will save, the gunpowder bear is temporarily immune to euphoria for 10 minutes.
 If exploding the object would result in injury to at least two other non-gremlin creatures, the DC of the Will save increases to DC 25 Will check and the gunpowder bear loses its temporary immunity."

 abilities_mid:
   - name: ""